 Golden American Elder is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.

 This is a high maintenance shrub that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration:

 Golden American Elder is recommended for the following landscape applications:

 Accent, Mass Planting, Hedges/Screening, General Garden Use, Naturalizing And Woodland Gardens

 Golden American Elder features showy clusters of lightly-scented creamy white flowers held atop the branches in early summer.
-It has attractive yellow foliage throughout the season.
+It has attractive yellow deciduous foliage.
 The compound leaves are highly ornamental but do not develop any appreciable fall color.
 The red fruits are held in clusters in early fall.